 “I guess we watch on.”

-“This is the fruits of our labours, we have grown a creature that will be our salvation.
+“This is the fruit of our labors; we have grown a creature that will be our salvation.
 Using the psionic plants to bind the bones of our scrap pile into a body and legs, the skin we harvested bound to be wings.
 Finally, the eyes of those who vexed us all grouped in a bouquet to give vision to our creation.”

 “I have absolute control of this creature, this great serpent of eyes.
-Our saviour.
-Now watch as it takes me high into the sky where it shall use its abilities to release my soul from this realm.”
+Our Savior.
+Now watch as it takes me high into the sky, where it shall use its abilities to release my soul from this realm.”

-The great serpent flew higher in the air, its body laid relax and drooped towards the ground as its wings kept it aloft.
+The great serpent flew higher in the air; its body lay relaxed and drooped towards the ground as its wings kept it aloft.
 The eyes started to move and started to wind around the Risen King.
-Laying on his back he was carried across the eyes till he sat in the centre of their cluster.
-With a pale blue light, everyone watched as the Risen king fell limp, his tense body loosened completely and fell from the eyes.
-His corpse caught alight as it fell and burned to ash before colliding into the ground, his staff however collided with full force and shattered.
+Laying on his back, he was carried across the eyes till he sat in the center of their cluster.
+With a pale blue light, everyone watched as the Risen king fell limp; his tense body loosened completely and fell from the eyes.
+His corpse caught alight as it fell and burned to ash before colliding into the ground; his staff, however, collided with full force and shattered.

 Anodyne watched as the creature started to fly erratically, everyone below understanding that the beast was angry.
 It started to swoop down and claim people into its eye mass, disintegrating them and absorbing their souls.

-“Maybe they will create too many demi gods and replace themselves with these greater being.”
+“Maybe they will create too many demi-gods and replace themselves with these greater beings.”